parthsalke/Medclip-glioma-lora-8bit/README.md

-# MRI Data Analysis for Gliomas Tumors
+# MedCLIP Glioma Classification Pipeline

 This repository contains code for analyzing MRI data related to gliomas tumors using deep learning techniques.
 The project is organized into two main modules: `finetuning` and `scripts`, each with their own main execution file.